FridaSjoholm/lyrically-challenged/README.md

 ## Description
 LyricallyChallenged is a lyric-based Rails app and [iOS app](https://github.com/FridaSjoholm/Lycheee) to search for songs.
 Each song can be played via a Spotify widget and is presented with full lyrics and details on why that song was chosen.

-Recent [research](https://www.cse.unr.edu/~mgunes/papers/ComNet16Lyric.pdf) indicates that lyric-based recommendatation systems are 12.6 times more effective than random recommendations, and may offer better recommendations than collaborative filtering, esepcially "within small musical niches".
+Recent [research](https://www.cse.unr.edu/~mgunes/papers/ComNet16Lyric.pdf) indicates that lyric-based recommendation systems are 12.6 times more effective than random recommendations, and may offer better recommendations than collaborative filtering, especially, "within small musical niches".

 ##Usage
 * Visit the LyricallyChallenged main page and search for songs by keyword(s)